 API & Webhook Integration

-Last updated March 2026
+Last updated July 2026

 Getting Your API Key

-• Navigate to Settings > API
+- Go to Settings > API Keys.

 Authentication